 Organic Meat: The term “organic” relates to how the food was produced and processed.

-Everything Is Organic: This means all the food your chicken or pig or cow ate was organic.
-The grass they foraged and the feed they consumed all met national guidelines and qualifications from the ADA to be considered organic.
+- Everything Is Organic: This means all the food your chicken or pig or cow ate was organic.
+The grass they foraged and the feed they consumed all met national guidelines and qualifications from the USDA to be considered organic.

 All-Natural Meat: All-natural products are minimally processed but require less regulation than organic.

-Minimally Processed: To meet FDA regulations, all-natural meat must be free of artificial colors, sweeteners, flavors, sweeteners, and preservatives.
+- Minimally Processed: To meet FDA specifications, all-natural meat must be free of artificial colors, sweeteners, flavors, sweeteners, and preservatives.

 Get To Know Your Meat Supplier.

 Instead of focusing on the label on the meat you purchase, get to know the farm and farmer who raised the animal.
 At Sunrise Farms, we raise our animals out in the open.
 Our all-natural beef, hogs, and chicken roam the outdoors foraging grass and grubs to supplement the non-GMO feed that makes up their core diet.
+Sunrise Farms does not use herbicides, antibiotics, or growth hormones.
 We give our animals a healthy life the way nature intended, but keep costs down to help your bottom dollar.
 Research meat providers in your area and get to know the farmers committed to raising happy and healthy animals.